-In April, Europe can be rainy, sunny, cold, warm, miserable, glorious, and everything in between.
-Often all in the same day.
+In April, Europe can be rainy, sunny, cold, warm, miserable, glorious, and everything in between — often all on the same day.
 But do not let that put you off from a European city trip, because everywhere is bursting into flower, and European cities are equipped to deal with all weather conditions.
 So, dress in layers, and enjoy spring and all the joy the season brings with it.
 In April, many European cities are covered in blossoms and busy celebrating all sorts of festivals.

 Throughout this list, you will find a mix of cities you have heard of before, such as Paris, and others you might not have ever thought of visiting before.
 Each city hosts a special event or activity in April, making a trip worthwhile.
 Come rain or shine.